 Technological advances, as well as methodological issues, have contributed to the transformation of materials and their functions.
 A number of challenges lie ahead, as manufacturing supply chains become global, involving companies in strategic alliances and partnerships.
 Materials research is of great use here, as competition can only be achieved through the development of innovative approaches to the design, development and manufacture of novel materials and their characterisation.

-The MSc in Materials Research will provide an insight into areas of manufacturing, planning and control systems, knowledge based systems and measurements and manufacturing systems.
+- Provide an insight into areas of manufacturing, planning and control systems, knowledge based systems and measurements and manufacturing systems.
 The course is interdisciplinary in nature and involves a combination of theoretical and practical approaches.

 Course contact details